-IX.RAIL PROGRAMS
+IX.
+RAIL PROGRAMS

 Metrolink is Southern California's commuter rail system that links residential communities to employment and activity centers.
 Orange County is served by three Metrolink lines: the Orange County Line, the Inland Empire-Orange County Line, and the 91/Perris Valley Line.
-In support of these routes, OCTA owns 48 miles of rail right-of-way in

-Orange County on which Metrolink operates.
+In support of these routes, OCTA owns 48 miles of rail right-of-way in Orange County on which Metrolink operates.
 OCTA's rail capital budget supports improvements to the regional commuter rail system in Orange County, and under existing policy, OCTA is the primary construction lead on major capital improvements to the regional commuter rail system on its right-of-way.

 In addition to Metrolink services, Orange County is also served by the state-supported Pacific Surfliner intercity passenger rail service traveling between San Luis Obispo and San Diego.
-The Pacific Surfliner is operated by Amtrak and managed by the Los Angeles - San Diego - San Luis Obispo Rail Corridor Agency (LOSSAN Agency).
-OCTA has served as the managing agency for the LOSSAN Agency since 2013 and assumed full administrative and management responsibility for the Pacific Surfliner service in June 2015 via an interagency transfer agreement with the State.
+The Pacific Surfliner is operated by Amtrak and managed by the LOSSAN Agency.
+OCTA has served as the managing agency for LOSSAN since 2013 and assumed full administrative and management responsibility for the Pacific Surfliner service in June 2015 via an interagency transfer agreement with the State.
 OCTA continues to serve in this capacity, providing all necessary administrative support to the LOSSAN Agency.